Trump’s orders to end DEI programs reflect his push for a profound cultural shift

 And there are indications that Trump’s supporters are particularly concerned about gains for groups like women and racial minorities coming at the expense of others.
 According to AP VoteCast, relatively few voters in the 2024 election overall — about 3 in 10 -- said they were “very” or “somewhat” concerned that US society has focused too much on gains for women at the expense of men, but Trump’s supporters were more divided.
 A majority were “not too” concerned or “not at all” concerned about gains for women coming at the expense of men, but about 4 in 10 said they were at least “somewhat” concerned.

-Even before Trump’s actions, a backlash to DEI programs has been already underway in corporate America.
+Even before Trump’s actions, a backlash to DEI programs had already been underway in corporate America.

 Dozens of prominent companies started to roll back, or even eliminate, their DEI commitments in the wake of a 2023 Supreme Court ruling eliminating affirmative action at universities, a decision that unleashed a flood of conservative-backed lawsuits against diversity efforts in the corporate world.
 The trend accelerated sharply after Trump’s election as companies anticipated his aggressive orders to dismantle DEI.